arjun-menon/alteza/README.md

 ```
 pylint -j 0 alteza
 ```
+To run it along with all the type checks (excluding `pytype`), just run: `mypy alteza ; pyre check ; pyright alteza ; pyflakes alteza ; pylint -j 0 alteza`.
+I run this often.

-Of course, when it makes sense, lints are suppressed next to the relevant line, in code.
+Of course, when it makes sense, lints should be suppressed next to the relevant line, in code.
 Also, unlike typical Python code, the naming convention generally-followed in this codebase is `camelCase`.
-Pylint checks have been mostly disabled for names.
+Pylint checks for names have mostly been disabled.

 ### Dependencies